DougAnderson444/js-did-hypns/README.md

 ## Document and Key Manager ("Wallet")

-The demo shows how to interact with the `did-hyper` module and save DID doc details directly.
-In reality, you'll likely use a DID `wallet` to manage all this, like [https://github.com/DougAnderson444/streamlined-idm-wallet-sdk](https://github.com/DougAnderson444/streamlined-idm-wallet-sdk).
+The demo folder shows how to interact with the `did-hyper` module and save DID doc details directly.
+In reality, you'll likely use a DID `wallet` to manage all this, like [https://github.com/DougAnderson444/streamlined-idm-wallet-sdk](https://github.com/DougAnderson444/streamlined-idm-wallet-sdk) or any other DID doc management software.

 ## Create, Read, Update and Delete did:hyper identities

 You can create a DID doc by simply passing a hyperdrive into this module.

-PRs welcome.
+PRs welcome, this is a work in progress.